 Just like a few years back, entrepreneurship had become a fad, so has wedding photography also become one these days.

 These days you would come across so many people posing themselves as candid photographers; people who talk about leaving their plush corporate careers to pursue their passion for this art.

 With the availability of free information online, many low cost photography courses and equipment on rent, there is no dearth of candid wedding photographers who have created enough industry clutter further adding to the woes of the soon to be couples and their families.
 Moreover, candid has perhaps become the most abused term in wedding photography.
 Every other new photographer portrays himself to be a candid photographer.

 Many of these are part-time photographers who claim to have intense love for this field but are never confident enough to plunge full time into it to do complete justice to their love of life.

-While, I am penning down my views through my own personal experience of being a wedding photographer and a client, I welcome views of all kinds of readers on this open debate.
+While, we are penning down our views through our own personal experience of being wedding photographers and a client, we welcome views of all kinds of readers on this open debate.

-So, how do I as a client break free from this clutter and bring on board a good photographer for my wedding?
+So, how do we as a client break free from this clutter and bring on board a good photographer?